 Cleaning Up After a House Fire

 There are few things more heartbreaking than the damage caused by a house fire.
-The first thing a homeowner should do after a fire is call his or her insurance company to see if he or she is covered for fire.
+The first thing a homeowner should do after a fire is call his or her insurance company to find out the details of his or her coverage.
 The second thing is to call in a professional cleaner to do the clean-up.

 Casper Bemis, of Sterling Quality Cleaners in Keene, NH, a cleaning company that specializes in disaster restoration, offers a few suggestions for homeowners about cleaning up after a house fire.
 "Mostly, what people should do is nothing.
 A typical homeowner should not try to clean up after a fire themselves.
-They don’t have the proper tools, methods or skills to do the job," said Bemis.
+They don’t have the proper tools, methods or skills to do the job."

-Bemis said that homeowners, perhaps trying to save money, who attempt to clean walls, ceilings, or other "non-washable" surfaces, tend to make the problem worse by smearing.
+Bemis warns that homeowners, perhaps trying to save money, who attempt to clean walls, ceilings, or other "non-washable" surfaces, tend to make the problem worse by smearing.

-Bemis said that the soot from wood is different from the soot from plastics.
-He said, "The clean-up is handled differently since you can’t wash oil-based (petroleum products such as plastics) from non-washable surfaces."
+Bemis explains that the soot from wood is different from the soot from plastics.
+"The clean-up is handled differently since you can’t wash oil-based (petroleum products such as plastics) from non-washable surfaces."

-Bemis said his company, for instance, works to clean non-washable surfaces well enough to reduce or eliminate the need for painting.
-"Not cleaning properly doubles the cost of clean-up," he said.
+Bemis's company, for instance, works to clean non-washable surfaces well enough to reduce or eliminate the need for painting.
+"Not cleaning properly doubles the cost of cleanup," he remarks.
 "It’s less expensive to clean than to paint."

 Furniture, upholstery and window treatments

-Bemis said that after an assessment is done with your insurance company, companies such as his work to bring your belongings back to as original condition as possible.
+Bemis states that after an assessment is done with your homeowners insurance company, companies such as his work to bring your belongings back to as original condition as possible.